owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 }
 ```

 And we're done!
-Here's the final product (I added red backgrounds to visualize the columns):
+Here's the final product (I made the columns red for the picture so that you can visualize them):

 ![](https://i.imgur.com/Y2cVHxy.png)